jonatack/bitcoin-development/logging.md

           service (used for receiving incoming connections over TOR).
 This includes messages about the creation and shutdown of the TOR hidden service and messages about the connection to the TOR proxy.

+          util: Messages related to syscall sandboxing and filtering.

           validation: All messages related to the validation interface, most frequently `TransactionAddedToMempool` and `stored orphan tx`.